abdulrahmansheikh/abdulrahmansheikh/README.md

 ### Hi there 👋 I 'm Abdul !!!

 - 💻 Techie | So called `Full Stack Engineer`
-- 😎 Experienced Full Stack Engineer with 5+ years in the e-Commerce industry in the retail domain and with a vast array of knowledge in many different front end and backend languages, responsive frameworks, databases, and best code practices.
+- 😎 Experienced Full Stack Engineer with 5+ years in the e-Commerce industry in the retail domain and with a vast array of knowledge in front end and backend languages, responsive frameworks, databases, and best code practices.
 - 👤 🏗 Expertise in analysis, Designing, developing and debugging many e-commerce applications in Hybris framework and micro-services architecture.